Go With The Flow

 The more prostaglandins, the more the intensity of the uterine contractions, and the severity of the period pain.
 People with primary dysmenorrhea often experience longer and heavier periods.

-Risk factors may contribute to the Primary dysmenorrhea
+Risk factors may contribute to the Primary Dysmenorrhea

 Certain risk factors that may contribute to Primary dysmenorrhea include: